klauskpm/react-context-vs-zustand/README.md

-# React Contextual State Management Benchmark
+# React Personal State Management Benchmark

+> !DISCLAIMER!
+> This is NOT a scientific or definitive benchmark or test.
+> This is a personal test, done in my free time, to check how the state management libraries are performing in a real-world scenario.
+> I did try to make it as fair as possible, but don't take it as the truth.

 Tests results and documentation is still being written.
 Please, come back later.

-> **Old tests and results**
-> If you wish to see the old test results, please check the [old README](README-old.md).
-> There you will find instructions to see the old code, and see the results generated at the time.

-## Explanations
+## Introduction
-- When I say **Contextual** it doesn't mean only `Context`, but other technologies that manage state in a contextual way, like `Zustand`, `Redux`, and others;
-- The test at the moment is focusing only on `Context` and `Zustand`;
+This is a test to check how different state management libraries are performing in a real-world scenario.

+- Libraries/techniques being tested
+  - Context API
+  - Zustand
+- Types of state management
-- The test also check the differences between Shared state (global) and Individual state (local);
+  - Shared state (global)
-- We are testing the project in 4 ways:
+  - Individual state (local)
+- What is being evaluated
-  - Triggered render;
+  - Triggered render
-  - Full render;
+  - Full render
-  - Project size;
+  - Project size
-  - DX (Developer Experience);
+  - DX (Developer Experience)

-### How are we testing the project?
+## How are we testing the project?
-I've added to all available components a custom hook that stores each time the component is triggered and rendered.
-This way we can see how those approaches are affecting the project.

-#### Fairness
-I created all projects with the closest to the same state structure, methods possible, and components.
+Each "project" was created in a way that it is as close as possible to each other.
+They have a similar, if not the same, data structure, methods, and components.
+There are components that do actions, others that contain state, and some that are just there to see the effects of sibling and child components.

+### Project structure
+On this project you will find the following:
+- `src/examples`: each example project is located;
+  - `src/examples/*/Store`: the store for each example;
+  - `src/examples/*/(Shared|Individual|index)`: the page component that is rendered at the end;
+- `src/Performance`: all the logic to count and show full and triggered renders;
+- `src/components`: all generic components that are used in the examples;
+- `packages-analyze`: where all the results are stored;

+For each evaluation, you will find the explanation on their own section.

 **State structure:**
 ```javascript